wgmyers/unical/README.md

 Anyway.
 Look at `lib/hebrew.rb` and/or `lib/french.rb` to see how it works.

 Basically, you drop a file in `lib` that inherits from `Calendar` in `lib/cal.rb`, overriding whatever methods you need to make it all work.
+Naming is significant: a file called `foo.rb` will create the option `-U Foo` - this will load `foo.rb` and attempt to use it.

 Sometimes it might be ok just to override `calc_month`, but with Hebrew, I had to override `print_year` as well because sometimes the Hebrew calendar has 13